dennisoelkers/cypress-fetch-poc/README.md

 yarn cypress open
 ```

 It should show that an error is returned instead.
 This is because json deserialization is attempted, because the `Content-Length` header cannot be read, while it's present when run standalone.
+This may or may not be related to the response having an empty body.
+In the actual code where this POC is extracted from, it only happens for responses with empty bodies.